 Speech and Language Class

 My name is Ms. Henry.
-I have worked as a speech-language pathologist at Chelsea Heights Elementary for 14 years and for 22 years in Saint Paul Public Schools.
-I also see students at Maternity of Mary - Saint Andrews.
+My photo was taken in Iceland in August, 2121.
+I have worked as a speech-language pathologist at Chelsea Heights Elementary for 16 years and for 24 years in Saint Paul Public Schools.
+I also provide service to students at Maternity of Mary - Saint Andrew.
 Before working in Saint Paul, I provided services in medical and school settings with both children and adults throughout the USA as a traveling speech-language pathologist.
+I also worked as a Pediatric Clinical Specialist in an inpatient setting with infants, children and teenagers with primarily traumatic brain injuries.
 My educational background includes a Bachelor's Degree in Communication Science and Disorders from the University of Wisconsin - Stevens Point and a Master's Degree in Speech-Language Pathology from Marquette University.
-I am currently working on a certificate from the state of Minnesota in the area of Autism.
+I am currently working on a certificate from the state of Minnesota in the area of Autism from Hamline University.

 I enjoy living and working in the Como Park area because of the wonderful neighbors and beautiful park amenities within walking distance.
 I enjoy the outdoors by kayaking, walking/hiking with my dog, and biking.
-I also enjoy attending art fairs, cultural events, attending live music.
+I also enjoy attending art fairs, cultural events, and attending live music.
+In my spare time I like to make jewelry and learn new art forms.
 Although I am originally from Wisconsin, my family lives all over the USA.
-I typically spend vacation time traveling with my family which includes spending time with my three lovely nieces.
+I typically spend vacation time traveling with my family, which includes spending time with my three lovely adult nieces.

 If you have any questions or concerns regarding your child's communication skills please feel free to contact me or your child's classroom teacher.
 I support children in the following areas: